Indian shares near record highs as parts of country ease lockdowns

-Energy and auto stocks also supported the Nifty 50 index, with the Nifty Energy index (.NIFTYENR) rising 1.29% and the Nifty Auto index (.NIFTYAUTO) jumping 1.07%.
+Energy and auto stocks also supported the Nifty 50 index, with the Nifty Energy index rising 1.29% and the Nifty Auto index jumping 1.07%.

 “With lockdowns getting lifted and the economy coming back to normal, we remain optimistic on the market,” said Samrat Dasgupta, chief executive of Esquire Capital Investment Advisors.